Esna: Ancient city

+In Arabic: iwan-iyyah (إيوان-ية) in New Kingdom and (زين-ية) in Late Period.

 The name "Latopolis" is in honor of the Nile perch, Lates niloticus, the largest of the 52 species which inhabit the Nile, which was abundant in these stretches of the river in ancient times, and which appears in sculptures, among the symbols of the goddess Neith, associated by the ancient Greeks as Pallas-Athene, surrounded by the oval shield or ring indicative of royalty or divinity.
 Held sacred, the Lates niloticus was buried in a cemetery west of the town.

 The temple of Esna, dedicated to the god Khnum, his consorts Menhit and Nebtu, their son, Heka, and the goddess Neith, was remarkable for the beauty of its site and the magnificence of its architecture.
 It was built of red sandstone, and its portico consisted of six rows of four columns each, with lotus-leaf capitals, all of which however differ from each other.
 The temple contains very late hieroglyphic inscription, dating from the reign of Decius (249–251 AD).

 Another temple of the same period has been identified at Kom Mer, about 12 km to the south, but cannot be excavated because a modern village is built over it.

 There was a smaller temple, dedicated to the triad of Latopolis, about two miles and a half north of the city, at a village now called el-Dayr.
 Here, too, is a small zodiac of the age of Ptolemy III Euergetes (246–221 BC).
 This latter building was destroyed in the 19th century, as it stood in the way of a new canal.
 The temple of Esna was cleared of the soil and rubbish which filled its area when Vivant Denon visited it, and served as a cotton warehouse in the mid-19th century.